Fedeblasco/PPS-Flame-GPU/Docs/Notas.md

 4. Hay que tener cuidado con el buffer size de cada agente
 5. The current state is defined within the currentState element and is used to filter the agent function by only applying it to agents in the specified state.
 (Pág 16)
 6. The reallocate element is used as an optional flag to indicate the possibility that an agent performing the agent function may die as a result (and hence require removing from the agent population).
 By default this value is assumed true however if a value of false is specified then the processes for removing dead agents will not be executed even if an agent indicates it has died.
 (Pág 16)
-7. **Agent function message outputs** Importantisimo, final página 16 y principio de la 17, explica como hacer mensajes opcionales para no tener problemas
+7. ESCRITO **Agent function message outputs** Importantisimo, final página 16 y principio de la 17, explica como hacer mensajes opcionales para no tener problemas
 8. An xagentOutput does not require a type (as is the case with a message output) and any agent function outputting an agent is assumed to be optional.
 I.e. each agent performing the function may output either one or zero agents.
 (Pág 17)
 9. Ver condiciones en funciones, puede ser útil
 10. Within a given layer, the order of execution of layer functions should not be assumed to be sequential (although in the current version of the software it is, future versions will execute functions within the same layer in parallel).
 (Pág 19)